Home

 For each paper there will be one person, who performs a detailed investigation of a research paper and its background and will give a presentation (time limit is 35-40 minutes).
 The presentation is followed by a discussion with all participants about the merits and limitations of the respective paper.
 You will learn to read and understand contemporary research papers, to give a good oral presentation, to ask questions, and to openly discuss a research problem.
 The maximum number of students that can participate in the seminar is 10.

-The introduction meeting (together with Thomas Brox's seminar) will be in person, while the mid semester meeting may be online.
+The introduction meeting (together with Thomas Brox's seminar) will be in person, while the mid semester meeting will be online.
 The block seminar itself will be in person to give you the chance to practise your real-world presentation skills and to have more lively discussions

-Contact person: Silvio Galesso
+Contact person: David Hoffmann

 Blockseminar: